 With Dr Federica Frabetti, Eleanor Drage has been applying Karen Barad and Judith Butler's concepts of performativity to critical issues in AI, from racist policing software to biometric technologies used in Germany to validate migration claims.
 Their research demonstrated that when Dataminr, a real-time analytics platform, is deployed by law enforcement, it is more likely to flag a group of Brown and Black people as a potentially dangerous protest (read the paper in Science, Technology and Human Values).
 Their research into biometrics research on facial recognition and biometrics used by border control in the UK and Germany is forthcoming at Critical Cultural and Communication Studies (CCCS).
 Their investigative work also formed the basis of an article by the Byline Times on the UK government’s purchase and use of Dataminr’s protest recognition software.

-As a part of this advocacy work, Eleanor Drage also works with The Citizens, a not-for-profit journalism organisation founded by Pulitzer-nominated journalist Carole Cadwalladr in the wake of the Cambridge Analytica/Facebook scandal.
+As a part of this advocacy work, Eleanor Drage and Dorian Peters also work with The Citizens, a not-for-profit journalism organisation founded by Pulitzer-nominated journalist Carole Cadwalladr in the wake of the Cambridge Analytica/Facebook scandal.
 This includes creating and producing TikTok videos for The Citizens social media channels about technology and policing, AI hiring tools, hate speech detection on social media, and other digital rights issues.